islamicity24/AmazonCity/Scalabale and Higly Available Environment.md

 Tip: To locate the security group, go to the Security groups dropdown menu and enter: CafeSG

 - Resource tags:

--- Key: Name
+ - Key: Name
--- Value: webserver
+ - Value: webserver
--- Resource types: Instances
+ - Resource types: Instances
 - IAM Instance Profile: CafeRole
-Tip: Look in Advanced Details for this setting.
+Tip: Look in **Advanced Details** for this setting.

-Task 5: Creating an Auto Scaling group
+## Task 5: Creating an Auto Scaling group
 Now that the launch template is defined, you will create an Auto Scaling group for the instances.
 In this task, do not create a load balancer when you create the Auto Scaling group.
 (You will create a load balancer in the next task.)

-Create a new Auto Scaling Group that meets the following criteria:
+12. Create a new Auto Scaling Group that meets the following criteria:

-Launch template: Uses the launch template that you created in the previous task
+- Launch template: Uses the launch template that you created in the previous task

-VPC: Uses the VPC that was configured for this lab
+- VPC: Uses the VPC that was configured for this lab

-Subnets: Uses Private Subnet 1 and Private Subnet 2
+- Subnets: Uses Private Subnet 1 and Private Subnet 2

-Skips all the advanced options
+> Skips all the advanced options

-Has a Group size configured as:
+Has a **Group size** configured as:

-Desired capacity: 2
+- Desired capacity: 2
-Minimum capacity: 2
+- Minimum capacity: 2
-Maximum capacity: 6
+- Maximum capacity: 6

-Enables the Target tracking scaling policy configured as:
+- Enables the **Target tracking scaling policy** configured as:

 Metric type: Average CPU utilization
 Target Value: 25